DrJohnT/DeployCube/README.md

 The module also requires the Microsoft SQL Server PowerShell module **SqlServer** which is installed automatically.

+### Admin privileges required for deployment

+In order to successfully deploy a tabular cube, the process running **Publish-Cube** needs to run under a service account that has admin privileges on your target SQL Server Analysis Services instance.

 ## Getting Started

 Full documentation for all the functions in this module are provided below.
 Here's a quick start guide.